Ahuaaondofa/Portfolio/README.md

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-*A look at of some of the projects I've been working on.*
+*A look at some of the projects I've been working on.*

-**SUCCESSFULLY cleaned, transformed and visualized B-SLiC project Registration data to easily show the data collection in real-time and summarize KPIs .**
+**Successfully cleaned, transformed, and visualized B-SLiC project registration data to display real-time data collection and summarize KPIs easily.**
 ![image](Dashboard HH REgistration.jpg)

 B-SLiC project 2024 Household registration is the first of its kind in from Caritas Nigeria in southwest Nigeria, this  was key in the development and Humanitarian project......